It was a November night in Islamabad, not too different from that evening when the assassins came for me. The two nights are inseparable in my memory.

 The freedoms in the US have enabled me to rethink and re-evaluate my life and journey ahead.
 Many here have been supportive and have provided me with avenues to write, speak, reflect and engage with the policy and academic world.
 Most importantly, this liminal space is enabling me to heal, albeit slowly.
 The trauma has sort of sunk in and reflects every now and then.
 It makes me wonder if I would ever be the same person again.

 I am not bitter about Pakistan.
 I am simply petrified.
 If another human being, on my account, might be hurt in even the most minor way, I would lose the tentative equilibrium I have regained.
 Let me be shameless and admit: I want to live.
-No cause in the world is worth my life.Make a donation
+No cause in the world is worth my life.Support Aeon: make a one-off donation